CMSgov/dpc-app/README.md

 1. Passing `ENV={dev,test,prod}` will load a `{dev,test,prod}.application.conf` file from the service resources directory.
 1. Manually specifying a configuration file after the server command `server src/main/resources/application.conf` will directly load that configuration set.

-> Note: Manually specifying a config file will disable the normal configuration merging process.
+**Note**: Manually specifying a config file will disable the normal configuration merging process.
 This means that only the config variables directly specified in the file will be loaded, no other `application.conf` or `reference.conf` files will be processed.

 1. You can check that the application is running by requesting the FHIR `CapabilitiesStatement` for the `dpc-api` service, which will return a JSON-formatted FHIR resource.